AlexK0/AlexK0.github.io/_tabs/about.md

 ### Hey there!

-I'm Aleksandr Korepanov, a software geek who loves diving into code and making it better.
+I'm Aleksandr Korepanov, a software engineer who loves diving into code and making it better.

 Whether it's fixing bugs or fine-tuning, I'm all about the thrill of improving every bit of code I come across.